 The 2004 adoption of new groundwater management zone boundaries (Chapter 3) and new TDS and nitrate-nitrogen objectives for these management zones (Chapter 4), pursuant to the work of the Nitrogen/TDS Task Force, necessitated the re-evaluation of the assimilative capacity findings initially incorporated in the 1995 Basin Plan.
 To conduct this assessment, the Nitrogen-TDS study consultant calculated current ambient TDS and nitrate-nitrogen water quality using the same methods and protocols as were used in the calculation of historical ambient quality (see Chapter 4).
 The analysis focused on representing current water quality as a 20-year average for the period from 1978 through 1997.
 [Ref.
 1].
 For each management zone, current TDS and nitrate- nitrogen water quality were compared to water quality objectives (historical water quality).
 Assimilative capacity was also assessed relative to the "maximum benefit" objectives established for certain management zones.
-If the current quality of a management zone is the same as or poorer than the specified water quality objectives, then that management zone does not have assimilative capacity.
-If the current quality is better than the specified water quality objectives, then that management zone has assimilative capacity.
+If the current ambient quality water in a management zone is the same as or poorer than the specified water quality objectives, then that management zone does not have assimilative capacity.
+If the current ambient quality of water is better than the specified water quality objectives, then that management zone has assimilative capacity.
 The difference between the objectives and current quality is the amount of assimilative capacity available.

-Since adoption of the 2004 Basin Plan amendment and per Basin Plan requirements, ambient quality and assimilative capacity findings have been, and will continue to be, updated every three years.
-Following Regional Board approval at a duly noticed Public Hearing, the updated findings of ambient quality and assimilative capacity will be posted on the Regional Board's web-site and will be used for regulatory purposes.
+Since adoption of the 2004 Basin Plan amendment and per Basin Plan requirements, ambient water quality and assimilative capacity findings have been updated every three years.
+Following Regional Board approval at a duly noticed Public Hearing, the updated findings of ambient water quality and assimilative capacity will be posted on the Regional Board's website and will be used for regulatory purposes.

-As described in Chapter 4 and later in this Chapter, the application of the "maximum benefit" objectives is contingent on the implementation of certain projects and programs by specific dischargers as part of their maximum benefit demonstrations.
+As described in Chapter 4 and later in this Chapter, application of the "maximum benefit" objectives is contingent on the implementation of certain projects and programs by specific dischargers as part of their maximum benefit demonstrations.
 Assimilative capacity created by these projects/programs will be allocated to the party(-ies) responsible for implementing them.

 Chapter 3 delineates the Prado Basin Management Zone, and Chapter 4 identifies the applicable TDS and nitrogen objectives for this Zone (the objectives for the surface waters that flow in this Zone).
 No assimilative capacity exists in this zone.

 These assimilative capacity findings are significant from a regulatory perspective.
 If there is assimilative capacity in the receiving waters for TDS, nitrogen or other constituents, a waste discharge may be of poorer quality than the objectives for those constituents for the receiving waters, as long as the discharge does not cause violation of the objectives and provided that antidegradation requirements are met.
 However, if there is no assimilative capacity in the receiving waters, the numerical limits in the discharge requirements cannot exceed the receiving water objectives or the degradation process would be accelerated.
-This rule was expressed clearly by the State Water Resources Control Board in a decision regarding the appropriate TDS discharge limitations for the Rancho Caballero Mobilehome park located in the Santa Ana Region (Order No. 73-4, the so called "Rancho Caballero decision") [Ref.
+This rule was expressed clearly by the State Water Resources Control Board in a decision regarding the appropriate TDS discharge limitations for the Rancho Caballero Mobile Home park located in the Santa Ana Region (SWRCB Order No. 73-4, the so called "Rancho Caballero decision") [Ref.
 7].
 However, this rule is not meant to restrict overlying agricultural irrigation, or similar activities, such as landscape irrigation.
 Even in management zones without assimilative capacity, groundwater may be pumped, used for agricultural purposes in the area and returned to the management zone from which it originated.

 In regulating waste discharges to waters with assimilative capacity, the Regional Board will proceed as follows. (see also Section III.B.6., Special Considerations - Subsurface Disposal Systems).